Can My Employer Change My Contract Without My Consent?

 Pay is one of the most fundamental contractual terms.
 Your employer cannot reduce your salary, change your pay structure, or remove a pay element without your consent.

 Employers sometimes argue that financial difficulty justifies a pay cut.
-While financial hardship is a reason they may bring to the table during consultation, it does not override your legal right to agree or refuse.
+While financial hardship is a reason they may raise during consultation, it does not override your legal right to agree or refuse.
 If they cut your pay without agreement, you may be owed the difference and could pursue a claim for unlawful deduction of wages.

-One important floor: no agreement can take your pay below the applicable national minimum wage.
+One key protection: no agreement can take your pay below the applicable national minimum wage.
 Even if you sign a variation reducing your salary, any amount below the legal minimum remains unenforceable.

 Changes to Working Hours or Location

-Reducing your contracted hours, altering your shift pattern, or asking you to work from a different location are all changes that require your consent — unless a valid flexibility clause covers the specific situation.
+Reducing your contracted hours, altering your shift pattern, or requiring you to work from a different location all require your consent — unless a valid flexibility clause covers the specific situation.

 Consider this example: an employee based in one city is told they must relocate to an office 200 miles away.
 Their contract contains no mobility clause.
 The employer has no legal right to impose that move.
 If they press ahead and the employee refuses, dismissing that employee for non-compliance could be unlawful.